 What happens if you have a low income but high assets?

 Income is more heavily weighted than assets on the FAFSA, meaning you may still qualify for financial aid if your family has a low income but high assets.
-This is true even if your family lives in an expensive home — primary residences are not considered assets for the purposes of the FAFSA.
+This is true even if your family lives in an expensive home — primary residences are not considered assets for the FAFSA.

-How to maximize your financial aid eligibility
+How can you maximize your financial aid eligibility?

 - Completing the FAFSA as soon as possible.
 The FAFSA starts accepting applications on Oct.
 1 every year for the following year.
 Since some need-based aid goes out on a first-come, first-served basis, you could get more aid the sooner you apply.

 Any student seeking financial aid must complete the FAFSA and provide a full accounting of relevant income and assets for their household.
 It is possible to maximize the financial aid available by moving assets around or maintaining a 529 college savings plan or taxed retirement plan.
 The income and assets reported on the FAFSA will determine how much financial aid you are eligible for.